 When I baked these cookies, I did some experimenting.
 I made a batch with all dark brown sugar and one with equal parts of dark brown and granulated sugars.
 The result of all dark brown sugar yielded a rich, spicier cookie with more depth.
 When using equal parts granulated and dark brown, the results yielded a cookie reminiscent in flavor of holiday gingerbread men cutout cookies.
 We decided that we enjoyed the latter version, mostly because children tend to prefer less spice and a tad more sweetness.
 Remember that brown sugar contains traces of molasses.

-The first step in these cookies is similar to most, where you cream your dark brown sugar and your softened butter first.
+The first step in these soft and chewy ginger cookies is similar to most, where you cream your dark brown sugar and your softened butter first.
 To give you an idea on how to know if your butter is soft, press a fingerprint against it.

 Besides my strange looking fingerprints, notice how you can tell that this butter is soft and ready to cream.
 So go for it!